-A: Friends of Bobst Library is a philanthropic giving program - open to all - that directly supports the non-profit educational mission of NYU Libraries.
+A: Friends of Bobst Library is a philanthropic giving program - open to all - that supports the non-profit educational mission of NYU Libraries.
 Memberships are 100% tax-deductible gifts.
 However, Friends donations do not directly benefit the Business Library.

 Q: I would like to make a gift to support the Business Library and/or alumni resources.
 Who should I contact?

 A: Thank you!
 Please contact Dan Hickey, Head of the Business Library.
-Your donations help us best meet the needs of NYU students and scholars.
+Your generosity helps us best meet the needs of NYU students and scholars.